 Students Sign Up for their Jury Day and Time in the Department Office no later than Monday of Jury Week.
 At this time Students must also turn in the Jury Entry Form (see below).
-Juries take place during the last week of classes.
+Juries take place during the next to the last week of classes.

 Each semester, enrolled music majors perform a jury before the assembled Music Department faculty members.
 Juries typically take place during the last week of classes and are intended to monitor a student's applied progress.
 Some of the repertoire is from a list of standard, graded works, compiled by the applied faculty.
 Adjudicators assess, among other things, the performers' musicality, technique, interpretation, and professionalism; expectations will be based on each student's level in the program.

 Composers provide jury panel one bound 2-sided copy of each score along with a 1-2 page analysis of each composition completed during the semester.
 Composers then briefly discuss works and provide means of hearing scores.
 They must be able to describe and defend compositional process.
 The faculty look for continued advancement in technical and creative processes, development of an individualized voice in his/her work, and different approaches to pitch, rhythm, dynamics, and instrumentation.
 Composers are expected to complete 2-4 pieces each semester, depending on the medium.
 They must compose in different mediums (piano, vocal, percussion, winds, etc); the order of which is determined by the instructor.